Laboratory Animal Science Program Admission Requirements

 Transcript Evaluation: International students whose native language is not English may contact one of the following credentialing agencies to submit transcripts for OFFICIAL evaluation: www.wes.org or www.ece.org.
 Instruct the credentialing agency to send the OFFICIAL evaluation (and translation) directly to the EVMS Director of Admissions & Enrollment.

 NOTE: An OFFICIAL transcript must be submitted to the EVMS Office of Admissions & Enrollment as well as the credentialing agency of your choice.

 TOEFL: International applicants whose native language is not English must take the TOEFL exam and receive a score as follows: Paper-based test: 550; Computer-based test: 213; iBT exam: 80.
 Please go to the ETS website http://www.ets.org to take the TOEFL exam, and request your TOEFL scores be sent directly to the Office of Admissions & Enrollment School of Health Professions.
 ETS reports scores for two years after the test date.
 If you have previously taken the TOEFL but the two-year period has expired, the program will accept a personal copy if available.

-Applications will be reviewed as they are submitted and supporting documents are received.
-Applications received will be considered based on merit and space availability.
-Applications will be reviewed during admissions committee meetings and students will be notified of the admissions committee decision soon after.
+Application materials may be submitted beginning November 1 for admission to the next matriculating class.
+Applications should be submitted by March 1 for early admission consideration.
+Applications submitted after March 1 will be considered until all positions are filled.
 Students who plan to seek financial aid are advised to submit their applications as early as possible.
 Upon acceptance into the program, a $300 non-refundable matriculation fee (which will be credited towards the first semester's tuition) is required to secure class placement.